 If you think this is a stretch for my Friday Cocktails, then you didn’t see just how much booze I’ve put into this concoction!
 It’s everywhere I tell ya!
 Booze in the cake, even more in the frosting and then because I wasn’t sure that was quite enough I thought an extra touch with a drizzle would be necessary.

-I think I had the idea to do this but I’m not sure…Jessica posted these Bacon Banana Cupcakes with Peanut Butter Frosting + a Bourbon Drizzle (were those a homage to Elvis or what?) last week and I can’t remember if I said…’Hey, I want to do the same thing and I’ll use your recipe!’ or ‘Hey, that’s a great idea and I’ll use your recipe!”
+I think I had the idea to do this but I’m not sure…Jessica posted these Bacon Banana Cupcakes with Peanut Butter Frosting + a Bourbon Drizzle (were those a homage to Elvis or what?) last week.
+But it was sort of an over the top addition that we all loved.

 I made these cupcakes for my daughter Lauren.
 Her birthday is tomorrow.
 Thirty years!!!
 How on earth does a 39 year old woman have a child who is 30?
 Talk about a miracle huh?
 But the real miracle is my girl.
 My sweet girl who was just living her life like so many of us when she was diagnosed with breast cancer.